 - This falls into the web design venue.

 Although W3C standards can be overrated at times - usually by programmers with no design skills - multiple technical errors can hurt your search performance.
-The big search engines ar just not going to weed through a ton of corrupt code.
+The big search engines are just not going to weed through a ton of corrupt

 People posting resumes would always claim yes to both, though few designers are truly proficient in either programming or dazzling Flash work.